← Back to All Calculators

 $

-🎯 Expert Tips from Jessica Martinez, Wedding Planner
+🎯 Expert Tips, Wedding Planner

 • The per-guest rule is your reality check: Divide your budget by guest count.
 If you have $25k for 150 guests, that's $167/person.
 Can you get venue + food + drinks + rentals for $167/head?
 Probably not.
 Either cut guests to 100 or raise budget to $35k.
 This math exposes delusional budgets immediately.